modernish/modernish/README.md

 of characters in every line.
 If no files are specified, the standard input is read.

-Please note: the ability of this `rev` to deal correctly with UTF-8 multibyte characters depends entirely on the shell it's run on.
-For instance, `dash` will mess it up, `yash` is fine.
-By default, the module refuses to load on shells with `BUG_MULTIBYTE` unless the option `-w BUG_MULTIBYTE` is added to the `use` command.

 Usage: like `rev` on Linux and BSD, which is like `cat` except that `-` is a filename and does not denote standard input.
 No options are supported.